 Note: students do not need to pre-register for an independent study.

-1. The student should get in touch with the faculty member with whom she wishes to work.
-She needs to secure his or her permission to work with her.
-Note that there is some demand for faculty supervision of independent work, so the earlier she starts the process, the more likely she is to be accepted for the following semester.
+1. Students should get in touch with the faculty member with whom they wish to work to secure his or her permission.
+Note that there is some demand for faculty supervision of independent work, so the earlier the process starts the more likely to be accepted.

-2. The student should submit a one-page statement of interest (300 words) to her independent study adviser in the last week of classes THE SEMESTER BEFORE she wishes to pursue an independent study.
-The deadline is always the Monday of the last week of classes each semester.
+2. Students should submit a one-page statement of interest (300 words) to their independent study adviser in the last week of classes THE SEMESTER BEFORE starting an independent study.
+The deadline is the Monday of the last week of classes each semester.
 The statement should include:

-3. Your faculty advisor will request an independent study section from the Registrar, you may then register for your independent study via ISIS.
+3. The faculty advisor requests an independent study section from the Registrar; the student may then register for independent study via ISIS

-5. Meet with the adviser in the first week of the semester to approve the timeline and make an agreement about regular meetings to discuss the work.
-Meeting bi-weekly is common but sometimes meetings are more regular.
-Exact details are left to the students and faculty members involved.
+6. The student meets with the advisor in the first week of the semester to approve the timeline and arrange regular meetings to discuss the work.
+Exact details are left to the student and faculty member involved.